bengebre/lambertfit/README.md

 2. Take the Lambert solution for the singular heliocentric range guess that yields the best (i.e. smallest) residuals as your starting orbit.
 3. Update each endpoint range estimate, one at a time, by stepping in the direction that reduces the residuals (as measured by the RMS error) until the  residuals stop getting smaller.

+There's a little [more LambertFit detail on my website](https://www.benengebreth.org/dynamic-sky/lambertfit-orbit-determination/) including plots for solves for the first 99 numbered objects for various observation durations and counts.

 ## Installation
 ```
 pip install git+https://github.com/bengebre/lambertfit